anwarmamat/cmsc330spring18-public/p3a/README.md

     - ElseBranch -> `else` `{` Stmt `}` | ε
   - WhileStmt -> `while` `(` Expr `)` `{` Stmt `}`

-As with the Expression grammar, the transformation to enable the grammar to be parsable can be found in the addendum.
+As with the Expression grammar, the transformation to enable the grammar to be parsable can be found in the [addendum][addendum].

 If we expand on our previous example, we can see how the expression parser integrates directly into the statement parser: